axio-project/axio-emulator/README.md

 PipeTune tuner will try to re-arrange the combination of specified cores and queues to find the optimal configuration values.

-### Preqrequisites of PipeTune Tuner
+#### Preqrequisites of PipeTune Tuner
 1. Make sure the configuration file is correct by following the [3.
 Customize PipeTune Datapath](#customize-pipetune-datapath) section.
-2. If step one is passed, modify the 'src/common.h' to set the ENABLE_TUNE to true.
+2. If step one is passed, modify the 'src/common.h' to set the ENABLE_TUNE to true and recompile.
 ```cpp
 #define ENABLE_TUNE true
 ```
+3. Make sure PipeTune repo is located in the same directory at both the client and server sides.
+Make sure the users of the client and server sides are the same.
+4. Config no-passwd ssh between the client and server sides.
+Config no-passwd sudo between the client and server sides.

-### Run PipeTune Tuner
+#### Run PipeTune Tuner
+Only run the PipeTune tuner at the Server side.
 ```bash
 python3 toolchain/main.py -c <Your Config File> \
 -t <tuning iteration> \